nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 2. Buyer List
 You can find the buyer list located at the left section of the window.<br><br>
 <img src="images/BuyerList.png" width="300" /><br><br>
-The __Buyer List__ displays information regarding buyers who are currently stored in Cobb's database.
-The buyer list might not be showing *all* the buyers in the database all the time (see [FAQ](#faq)).
+The buyer list displays information regarding buyers who are currently stored in Cobb's database.

+Note that it might not be showing *all* the buyers in the database all the time (please look at the [FAQ](#faq) for more information).

-The buyer list can be filtered and modified using commands given in the [features](#features) section of the guide.
+It can also be filtered and modified using commands given in the [features](#features) section of the guide.

 ### 3. Property List
 You can find the property list located at the right section of the window.<br><br>
 <img src="images/PropertyList.png" width="300" /><br><br>
-The __Property List__ displays information regarding properties that are currently stored in Cobb's database.
-The property list might not be showing *all* the properties in the database all the time (see [FAQ](#faq)).
+The property list displays information regarding properties that are currently stored in Cobb's database.

+Note that it might not be showing *all* the properties in the database all the time (please look at the [FAQ](#faq) for more information).

-The property list can be filtered and modified using commands given in the [features](#features) section of the guide.
+It can also be filtered and modified using commands given in the [features](#features) section of the guide.

 ### 4. Help Window
 This will appear as a separate window, and is not part of the main window.